intersystems-dach/intersystems-sap-service/README.md

 -   `ImportXMLSchemas` _boolean_ - If enabled, the service will try to import the XML Schemas from the SAP System. _(default: false)_
 -   `XMLSchemaPath` _string_ - The path to the folder where the XML Schemas should be stored.
 If the folder does not exist, it will be created.
+-   `LookUpTableName` _string_ - The name of the table you configured in [Lookup Table for XML Schemas](#lookup-table-for-xml-schemas).
+If left empty no lookup table will be used.

 <!-- ### Logging